bbauska/css-mastering-css/README.md

 #### ellipse()

 ###### The ellipse() function is a CSS basic shape value that's part of the CSS shapes module.
 The basic shapes such as ellipse() can be used as a value for properties such as shape-outside to control the f low of content (code) around the element, and clip-path to clip the element's contents to the basic shape.
-It means you can have text f lowing around the ele- ment in the shape of an ellipse, have an image clipped to the shape of an ellipse, etc. {#the-ellipse-function-is-a-css-basic-shape-value-thats-part-of-the-css-shapes-module.-the-basic-shapes-such-as-ellipse-can-be-used-as-a-value-for-properties-such-as-shape-outside-to-control-the-f-low-of-content-code-around-the-element-and-clip-path-to-clip-the-elements-contents-to-the-basic-shape.-it-means-you-can-have-text-f-lowing-around-the-ele--ment-in-the-shape-of-an-ellipse-have-an-image-clipped-to-the-shape-of-an-ellipse-etc. .unnumbered}
+It means you can have text f lowing around the ele- ment in the shape of an ellipse, have an image clipped to the shape of an ellipse, etc.

 The syntax of the ellipse() function is as follows: